 In regards to meter, the lines follow two different metrical patterns.
 The first occurs in lines one and three of each stanza.
 It is known as iambic tetrameter.
 This means that there are four sets of two beats in these lines.
 The first of the beats is unstressed and the second stressed.
 In lines two and four, the metrical pattern is iambic trimeter.
 Now, there are fewer syllables, only three sets of two beats per line.

-Summary of The Donkey
+Explore The Donkey

 In the first lines of this piece, the speaker begins by stating that as he was born he was made into something ugly.
 It was an unnerving time with a blood-red moon and flying fish.
 This adds to the strangeness around the donkey’s character.
 He speaks of himself in hateful and dark language.
 It is clear that before the events of the last stanza he had a negative opinion of his place in the world.